-If you want more information or have concerns about discrimination or unfair treatment, please call the Department of Health and Human Services' Office for Civil Rights 1-800-368-1019 (TTY 1-800-537-7697) or your local Office for Civil Rights.
+If you want more information or have concerns about discrimination or unfair treatment, please call the Department of Health and Human Services' Office for Civil Rights at 1-800-368-1019 (TTY 1-800-537-7697) or your local Office for Civil Rights.

-If you have a disability and need help with access to care, please call us at Customer Service (phone numbers are on the cover of this booklet).
-If you have a complaint, such as a problem with wheelchair access, Customer Service can help.
+If you have a disability and need help with access to care, please call us at Member Services (phone numbers are on the cover of this booklet and the bottom of this page).
+If you have a complaint, such as a problem with wheelchair access, Member Services can help.